 Using the ‘Groups’ Feature of an ESN for Feedback from Outside the Team

 One potentially problematic feedback-gathering situation is a team meeting.
-Teams are a fixed entity with members determined by job status and organisational hierarchy.
+Teams are a fixed entity with members determined by job status and organizational hierarchy.
 Team meetings, therefore, will inevitably include the same people every time.
 Why is this a problem?

 While it may seem logical to discuss sales objectives among the sales team, or the product road map among the product development team, the lack of external inclusion means you could be missing out on the valuable viewpoint of someone with a different skill set and experiential background – someone who thinks differently and has some distance from the problems you deal with everyday.